-The IASB published a new standard, IFRS 17 'Insurance Contracts' on Thursday 18 May.
-The key task for insurers right now is to make the appropriate implementation decisions.
+The IASB published a new standard, IFRS 17 'Insurance Contracts' on Thursday 18 May 2017.
+As we approach the effective date of 1 January 2022, the key task for insurers right now is to make the appropriate implementation decisions.

 IFRS 17 began as an IASB project to undertake a comprehensive review of accounting for insurance contracts when the IASB added the project to its agenda in September 2001, taking over the equivalent project started in April 1997 by the IASB's predecessor body.
-During the past 16 years of development, the project was better known as "IFRS 4 Phase II".
+During the 16 years of development to 2017, the project was better known as "IFRS 4 Phase II".

 The IASB's objective was to develop a common, high-quality standard that will address recognition, measurement, presentation and disclosure requirements for insurance contracts.
 In February 2014, the FASB tentatively decided to abandon its convergence work with the IASB on insurance contracts that they had started in October 2008.
 Instead, FASB decided to focus its future efforts on making targeted improvements to the existing U.S. GAAP insurance accounting model.

 The IASB issued a discussion paper in 2007 and the first exposure draft "ED/2010/8 Insurance Contracts" in July 2010.
 A second targeted revised exposure draft "ED/2013/7 Insurance Contracts" was published on 20 June 2013.
 The IASB finalised its deliberations in February 2016 and made the last set of amendments in February 2017 as a result of the field test activities conducted during the summer of 2016.

 An entity shall apply IFRS 17 Insurance Contracts to:

 - Insurance and reinsurance contracts that it issues;